 The Waters of the United States rule, also known as WOTUS, sought to clarify which wetlands and small waterways are protected under the Clean Water Act of 1972.

 As with all rule-making, the policy went through lengthy reviews and public comment periods before being finalized – and as is expected anytime a significant policy is enacted, it landed in court.

-The legal uncertainty – heightened late last month when the U.S. Supreme Court sent the WOTUS case back to district courts, paving the way for the policy’s implementation in 37 states – is what the administration is now seizing on.
+The legal uncertainty – heightened in January when the U.S. Supreme Court sent the WOTUS case back to district courts, paving the way for the policy’s implementation in 37 states – is what the administration is now seizing on.

-U.S. Environmental Protection Agency Administrator Scott Pruitt decided to suspend the policy and its implementation because it’s under litigation and poses “regulatory uncertainty” – not because it’s unlawful or no longer justified by the facts.
+The former administrator of the Environmental Protection Agency, Scott Pruitt, decided to suspend the policy and its implementation because it’s under litigation and poses “regulatory uncertainty” – not because it’s unlawful or no longer justified by the facts.

 It’s exactly the kind of arbitrary action Congress feared when it passed the Administrative Procedure Act 72 years ago – a law requiring federal agencies to uphold core principles of our democracy.

-The EPA’s rationale for delaying the rule sets a new and dangerous precedent for America’s well-established rulemaking processes.
+The EPA’s rationale for delaying the rule set a new and dangerous precedent for America’s well-established rulemaking processes.

 An erosion of long-held democratic values

 If any agency action could be withdrawn or suspended solely due to pending or potential litigation and “regulatory uncertainty” – a catch phrase of this administration – our nation’s regulatory structures would be in constant flux.
 Major shifts in policy would be carried out on a political whim without any legal or scientific basis.